-They are the soul of the maritime tradition of Emilia-Romagna and of the high Adriatic Sea.
-In the past centuries, they have represented important trade hubs between the Italian peninsula and the peoples of the East.
+The coastal towns of Emilia-Romagna are the soul of the maritime tradition of the region and of the North Adriatic Sea.
+In the past, they were important trade hubs between the Italian peninsula and the peoples of the East.

-Bellaria-Igea Marina, Borgo San Giuliano, Cattolica, Cervia, Cesenatico and Comacchio: these are the 6 Coastal Towns of Emilia-Romagna where the art of fishing, the knowledge of the sea and navigation have reached their maximum.
+Bellaria-Igea Marina, Borgo San Giuliano, Cattolica, Cervia, Cesenatico and Comacchio: these are the 6 Coastal Towns of Emilia-Romagna where the art of fishing, the knowledge of the sea and marine navigation have reached their peak.

 Comacchio: the floating city

 Bellaria Igea Marina: the Village of the fishermen

 The old stories tell that the name Bellaria is due to an exclamation of Pope Gregory XII who, in 1414, as a guest of Carlo Malatesta, after breathing in the salty air coming from the sea and from the green, perfumed marine woods, said: “Oh, what a beautiful air – Oh che Bell’aere“, thus giving the name to the place.

 In truth, scholars teach us that the name “Bellaria” predates this episode: in fact, as early as 1311 a Malatesta will mentioned “Bellaere” as a fortified residence in the area near the church of Santa Margherita in Bellaria Monte.